-The first Santa Monica train to pull into the city since 1953 rolled into service on Friday, May 20, 2016, connecting Santa Monica to downtown Los Angeles.
+The first Santa Monica train to pull into the city since 1953 rolled into service in May 2016, connecting Santa Monica to downtown Los Angeles.

-For more information and rail schedules, visit Expo Light Rail here.
+For more information and rail schedules, visit the Metro E Line (Expo).